Human Geography BA (Hons)

 - The creation of urban public space

 - Planning cultures and practices in post-socialist countries

 - Social, economic and territorial cohesion in Europe

 - Development along the Thames corridor

 - Sustainability of the Utility Furniture Movement

 Your subject knowledge and your understanding will be delivered through a variety of teaching and learning strategies:

 Lectures will deliver key topic areas across the programme.
 Guest speakers from public, private sector and third sector organisations, as well as academia, will bring specialisms and real world contextualisation.
 Interactive seminars and workshops will support the lectures and encourage you to actively participate throughout the academic year, learning from your peers and sharing knowledge and support amongst the diverse student body.

+You can find out the methods of assessment for each module are documented in Modules.
 The range of assignments that we use to assess your knowledge and understanding are diverse including:

 - oral presentations